oliver-graf/coreworkshop-CH/lab8_files_smb_share/lab8_files_smb_share.rst

    .. figure:: images/18.png

-   - The **NTNXLAB\\Administrator** user was specified as a Files Administrator during deployment of the Files cluster, giving it read/write access to all shares by default.
+   - The **<POCname>.nutanix.local\\Administrator** user was specified as a Files Administrator during deployment of the Files cluster, giving it read/write access to all shares by default.
    - Managing access for other users is no different than any other SMB share.

 #.
 Right-click **Marketing > Properties**.